 Smyrna Cookies (or Easter Cookies)

 These days, Koulourakia Smyrneika (or Smyrna cookies) are an essential component of Greek culinary tradition.
 In Greece they are referred to as Smyrna cookies because they only became only widely known after 1922, when refugees from Asia Minor brought with them the recipes of their homeland.
 In Smyrna they are called Easter cookies because they are traditionally associated with Easter.
 Sweet and fluffy breads, such as cakes, were virtually unknown in Greece.
 The same is true for sugar, a luxury item that was rarely used in Greek confectionery, and was only available to the privileged social classes.
-The most common sweeteners were honey and grape molasses.
+The most common sweeteners at the time were honey and grape molasses.

 Sugar was a popular ingredient in cosmopolitan Smyrna.
 Recipes on how to make cakes, sponge cakes, meringues, and sweet breads also arrived from Europe together with sugar, allowing the women of Asia Minor to perfect recipes such as vasilopita (which in Smyrna was a sweet cake with dried fruits, nuts, and spices), tsoureki, and of course cookies and koulourakia.